 Close your eyes and you will see clearly, cease to listen and you will hear the truth.

 An extreme Prathyahara practice involves experiencing what the blind or deaf person does.
 Going into a dark cube where nothing can be seen or heard in order to experience the bliss present in the perception, in the awareness within.
 There are other practices such as san mukhi mudra, which are more accessible, where you use your fingers to close the eyes and ears, remaining aware of the breath.
 Pranayama itself is a form of Pratyahara: As you focus the attention to the breath the senses start lessening their grip to the outside stimuli.

 One of my favourite times to practice Pratyahara is just before going to sleep.
 It came to me one night when I realized that when my senses were less involved, the memory of them or the anticipation of them was still running in my head and my nervous system mirrored that stimulation.
 I noticed that I was habitually either fantasizing or imagining pleasure I could gain in different scenarios or how I could run away from pain.
 All of this was happening as I was lying supposedly calm in bed.
-So, I took the opportunity to use this perfect time to let go of the sensory world – ‘the waves of the ocean’ - and dive in the depth where peace always awaits.
+So, I took the opportunity to use this perfect time to let go of the sensory world – ‘the waves of the ocean’ – and dive into the depth where peace always awaits.
 Before sleep is ideal if lack of time is what stops you from practising Pratyahara.
 Use it to practise moving your attention away from the scenes or events in your mind, or outside and, let awareness do the rest!